-6 Reporting Concerns
+7 Reporting Concerns

-6.1 Child protection concerns
+7.1 Child protection concerns

 Anyone who has any child protection concerns will immediately report these verbally to the DSL or Deputy DSL or record these on CPOMS (safeguarding software).
+Some children may not recognise their experiences as harmful, or feel embarrassed, humiliated or threatened but that this should not stop staff from having a 'professional curiosity' or speaking to the DSL if they have concerns about a child.